nmaswood98/Polydrive.io/Progress.md

 Highest Priority:
 Ads
-Mana ID fix for new generation.
+Resizeing UI with bowser windows.
+Changing size of the gameboard with amount of players on the screen .

 Features in progress:
-Garage: may postpone to later release
+Garage: Semi WOrking may postpone to future release.

 Future Improvements:

 Improve redundant packets sent to the client from server.
+Taboo Word filter.